SulmanK/Blog/docs/writing/posts/beatdebate.md

 ---

 # BeatDebate — Technical Deep Dive
-*A planning-centric, multi-agent approach to explainable music recommendation*

 ## Introduction

 !!! abstract "Purpose"
     BeatDebate is a proof-of-concept web app that shows how a **large-language-model (LLM) planner** can orchestrate specialised agents to deliver transparent, long-tail music recommendations in under seven seconds.

     Check out the [project GitHub repository](https://github.com/SulmanK/BeatDebate) for the full code and detailed documentation.
 Here is the [web application](#).
 Check out the AgentX [course](https://llmagents-learning.org/sp25)